turingschool/backend-curriculum-site/module4/lessons/intro_to_graphql_slides.md

 ---

-# Discuss
+# Activity

-Considering this response (and we can pretty easily imagine the response from `api/v1/users`),
-- What would a developer need to do to access a list of all the puppy names?
-- What would a developer need to do to access a list of users, and the name of their company (assuming that's a property on the company)?
-- What _isn't ideal_ about both of these situations?
+- Each person should have a sheet of paper with one puppy-user attribute written on it.
+- The class needs to group together like a big JSON object.

+^ Once the group is together like a JSON object on one side of the room, instructor is on other side of the room.
+Over-Fetching: Instructor says: I need the puppy-user name - what are you going to send me, server?
+(The whole group should walk over together.)
+Well, I didn't want all of you, but I guess I can just weed the rest of you out.
+I need the puppy-user name and favorite toys.
+What are you going to send me?
+(The whole group should walk over.)
+I didn't want everyone!
+STAMP the idea: We are currently OVER-FETCHING.
+Only want one thing but get a bunch back.
+Under-Fetching: Instructor says: Now I need the name and location of the company that the pet works at.
+What are you going to do server?
+(I get the whole JSON object, including the companyId).
+Now I have to make another request to get all the companies info.
+STAMP the idea: We are currently UNDER-FETCHING, making a request to the restful API, get a company id, and now have to go back out to another endpoint and ask for it.
+Ugh.

 ---

+# Turn & Talk

+What isn't ideal about both of these situations?
+- If I want a puppy's name ...
+- If I want to puppy's company's name ...

+^ This is just giving students a chance to say out loud the points that the instructor brought up in activity.

+---

 # Disadvantages to REST

 - Deciding on URL schema gets tough with heavily nested relationships
-- Sometimes it takes too many HTTP requests to get the data we need
+- Sometimes it takes too many HTTP requests to get the data we need (under-fetching)
 - It's common to over-fetch data (getting everything back when we only needed one property)

 ^ The second and third bullets especially cause problems as over 60% of internet users are on mobile devices.